tunzor/llc-python-intro-snippets/README.md

 This will use the [MetaWeather](https://www.metaweather.com) API to find the temperature and weather of a city for five days.
 More info about APIs can be found [here](https://zapier.com/learn/apis/chapter-1-introduction-to-apis/).

 ---

+`ufo-sightings-with-csv-write.py`

+This is an example of the final exercise where we find all UFO sightings province-wide in 2015.
+It uses the `ufo-data.csv` dataset from the lecture notes.

+---